longhorn/website/content/docs/1.4.2/deploy/upgrade/upgrade-engine.md

 ### Offline Upgrade

-Follow these steps if the live upgrade is not available, or if the volume is stuck in degraded state:
+Follow these steps if the live upgrade is not available, or if the volume is stuck in a degraded state:

 1. Follow [the detach procedure for relevant workloads](../../../volumes-and-nodes/detaching-volumes).
 2. Select all the volumes using batch selection.
 Click the batch operation button **Upgrade Engine**, and choose the engine image available in the list.
 It's the default engine shipped with the manager for this release.